 Parents to be or unmarried parents have a distinct set of concerns under Pennsylvania family law.
 Below is a list of things unwed parents need to know.

 Any child born to a married couple is presumed to be the husband’s child.
 However, when parents are not married, there is no such presumption of paternity.
 To claim paternity of a child, a father should sign the birth certificate at the hospital or an affidavit declaring his paternity.

-Naming both parents on the birth certificate will give each parent legal rights and responsibilities such as custody and visitation rights, and child support.
-For this reason, men considering whether to acknowledge paternity should be absolutely sure that the child is their own as the presumption created by signing the birth certificate can be difficult to defeat in court should the story change somewhere down the line.
+Naming both parents on the birth certificate will give each parent legal rights and responsibilities.
+These include custody and visitation rights and child support.
+For this reason, men considering whether to claim paternity should be sure that the child is their own.
+The presumption of paternity can be hard to defeat in court should the story change later on.

 Unmarried parents don’t have fewer rights to custody of their children than married parents.
 Just like married couples who decide to divorce, unwed parents who decide they cannot co-parent should be prepared to face typical divorce issues.
 Should unwed parents decide to live apart, each parent should seek the advice of a child custody lawyer to decide how to proceed.
 The next step will be filing for physical and legal custody of the children.